NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Summary

-This report documents how a Windows machine got infected with malware (Raccon infostealer) after user executed a malicious .exe file from a compromised legitimate looking website since the user didn't verify file source.
+This report documents how a Windows machine got infected with malware (Raccoon infostealer) after user executed a malicious .exe file from a compromised legitimate looking website since the user didn't verify file source.

 ## Observations